-The interactome analysis indicated that both HPnsp2 and LPnsp2 formed interactions with a number of proteins involved in the formation of aggresomes,30, 31 including chaperone and 14-3-3 proteins.
-Whilst aggresomes are part of the misfolded protein response, a number of viruses initiate and use and form these complexes to facilitate virus replication.32 For example, the cytomegalovirus UL76 protein initiates aggresome formation.33 To investigate whether aggresomes formed in the presence of nsp2 we used complementary imaging and biochemical approaches to examine the aggresome complex.
-First, to identify the aggresome complex in either cells expressing either EGFP-HPnsp2, EGFP-LPnsp2 or EGFP (as a control), cells were treated with a dye that becomes fluorescent when bound to aggregated cargo34 and imaged by confocal microscopy (Figure 5A).
+The interactome analysis indicated that both HPnsp2 and LPnsp2 formed interactions with a number of proteins involved in the formation of aggresomes,25, 31 including chaperone and 14-3-3 proteins.
+Whilst aggresomes are part of the misfolded protein response, a number of viruses initiate and use and form these complexes to facilitate virus replication.32,33 For example, the cytomegalovirus UL76 protein initiates aggresome formation.34 To investigate whether aggresomes formed in the presence of nsp2 we used complementary imaging and biochemical approaches to examine the aggresome complex.
+First, to identify the aggresome complex in either cells expressing either EGFP-HPnsp2, EGFP-LPnsp2 or EGFP (as a control), cells were treated with a dye that becomes fluorescent when bound to aggregated cargo35 and imaged by confocal microscopy (Figure 5A).
 The data indicated that in both 293T and MARC-145 cells, both EGFP-HPnsp2 and EGFP-LPnsp2 co-localized with the marker for the aggresome (as determined by the yellow signal in the merged image) (Figure 5A).
 To investigate this further, two components of the aggresome, HSP70 and vimentin, were visualized in 293T and MARC-145 cells expressing EGFP-HPnsp2, EGFP-LPnsp2 or EGFP (as a control) (Figure 5B).
 The data indicated that EGFP-HPnsp2 and EGFP-LPnsp2 could co-localize with either HSP70 or vimentin, whereas EGFP did not (Figure 5B).

-Recently, 14-3-3 has been reported to target misfolded chaperone-associated proteins to aggresomes by acting as an adaptor along with an HSP70 co-chaperone, Bcl-2-associated athanogene 3 (BAG3) to recruit chaperone-associated protein cargos to dynein motors for their transport to aggresomes.35 In the GFP-nsp2 pull down, seven different isoforms of 14-3-3, HSP70 and DNAJA2 were identified as potentially interacting with nsp2.
+Recently, 14-3-3 has been reported to target misfolded chaperone-associated proteins to aggresomes by acting as an adaptor along with an HSP70 co-chaperone, Bcl-2-associated athanogene 3 (BAG3) to recruit chaperone-associated protein cargos to dynein motors for their transport to aggresomes.36 In the GFP-nsp2 pull down, seven different isoforms of 14-3-3, HSP70 and DNAJA2 were identified as potentially interacting with nsp2.
 We therefore hypothesised that 14-3-3 might play a key role in the formation of chaperone-dependent nsp2 aggresomes.
-To test this, we isolated detergent-insoluble cell fractions expected to be enriched for aggresomes from 293T cells transfected with the EGFP polypeptides and probed the distribution of EGFP, CD2AP, HSP70, DNAJ2, 14-3-3 and (as a control), GAPDH (Figure 6).
-36 As expected, GAPDH was not detectable in the insoluble fractions, indicating the reliability of this isolation method.
-EGFP-HPnsp2 and EGFP-LPnsp2 were detected in both the soluble and the insoluble fraction, whereas EGFP was only detected in the soluble fraction, despite its higher expression level (Figure 6). , This is consistent with the nsp2 polypeptide contributing to aggresome formation.
+To test this, we isolated detergent-insoluble cell fractions37 expected to be enriched for aggresomes from 293T cells transfected with the EGFP polypeptides and probed the distribution of EGFP, CD2AP, HSP70, DNAJ2, 14-3-3 and (as a control), GAPDH (Figure 6).
+As expected, GAPDH was not detectable in the insoluble fractions, indicating the reliability of this isolation method.
+EGFP-HPnsp2 and EGFP-LPnsp2 were detected in both the soluble and the insoluble fraction, whereas EGFP was only detected in the soluble fraction, despite its higher expression level (Figure 6).
+This is consistent with the nsp2 polypeptide contributing to aggresome formation.
 A fraction of HSP70 was present in the insoluble fraction in EGFP-transfected cell lysates, but the proportion increased in the nsp2-transfected samples.
 Furthermore, CD2AP, DNAJA2, different 14-3-3 isoforms were only identified in the insoluble fraction in the presence of the EGFPnsp2 polypeptides.
 This result is consistent with the hypothesis that CD2AP, DNAJA2 and HSP70 as well as 14-3-3 polypeptides participate in nsp2 aggresome formation.

 To determine whether CD2AP, DNAJA2 and HSP70 interact with 14-3-3, a reverse pull down was performed using the 14-3-3 antibody (Figure 6).
 CD2AP was not detected in the pull down product while both DNAJA2 and HSP70 were detected, indicating 14-3-3 only interacted with DNAJA2 and HSP70 but not CD2AP.
 14-3-3 and HSP70 interacted with both EGFP and EGFP-HPnsp2 while DNAJA2 interacted with EGFP-HPnsp2.